New York City Guide

 4. Spaghetti Limone at Lil’ Frankies

-Lil’ Frankies | 19 1st Ave., New York, NY 10003 | $$
+Lil’ Frankies | 19 First Ave., New York, NY 10003 | $$

 5. White Truffles at Supper

 If you find yourself looking for NYC foods between December and March, drop everything and go somewhere that serves truffles.
-No one takes truffle season — or “truffle mania,” as he likes to call it — as seriously as Frank Prisinzano, which is why he earns a second mention on the list of must-try NYC foods.
+No one takes truffle season — or “truffle mania,” as he likes to call it — as seriously as Frank Prisinzano, which is why he earns a second mention on our list of must-try NYC foods.

-As the owner of Supper, Frank famously imports thousands of white truffles directly from Northern Italy each year to serve freshly grated upon request with any order.
+As the owner of Supper, Frank imports thousands of white truffles directly from Northern Italy each year to serve freshly grated upon request with any order.
 Until you’ve tried fresh, shaved white truffles atop a steaming bowl of creamy gnocchi, you haven’t had the best of NYC foods.

-Supper | 156 E. 2nd St., New York, NY 10009 | $$
+Supper | 156 E. Second St., New York, NY 10009 | $$

 via Supper